imagej/imagej.github.io/_pages/plugins/bigstitcher/advanced-stitching.md

 We currently support three different ways of calculating pairwise shifts.

-{% include info-box content='We strongly advice to try the default **Phase Correlation** first, as it tends to give the most robust results in comparison to the more specialized methods below.' %}
+{% include notice icon="info" content='We strongly advice to try the default **Phase Correlation** first, as it tends to give the most robust results in comparison to the more specialized methods below.' %}

 ## Advanced phase correlation